-The admission arrangements for the academy for the year 2022/2023 and, subject to any changes approved by the Secretary of State for Education, for subsequent years are:
+The admission arrangements for the academy for the year 2026/2027 and, subject to any changes approved by the Secretary of State for Education, for subsequent years are:

 - a) The academy has an agreed admission number of 180 students.
-The academy will accordingly admit at least 180 students in the relevant age group each year if sufficient applications are received; - b) The academy may set a higher admission number as its Published Admission Number (PAN) for any specific year.
-Before setting an admission number higher than its agreed admission number, the academy will consult those listed at paragraph 17 of the School Admissions Code.
+The academy will accordingly admit at least 180 students in the relevant age group each year if sufficient applications are received. - b) The academy may set a higher admission number as its Published Admission Number (PAN) for any specific year.
+Before setting an admission number higher than its agreed admission number, the academy will consult those listed at page 16-17 of School Admission Appeals Code.
 Students will not be admitted above the PAN unless exceptional circumstances apply, and such circumstances shall be reported to the Secretary of State for Education.